UPDATE: Buffalo Mountain fire 75% contained

 The fire burning on Buffalo Mountain was up to 75% contained Monday evening, and fire crews have pulled off the scene for the day, according to James Heaton, a forestry technician with the Tennessee Division of Forestry.

-Heaton said earlier Monday that crews from the state division of forestry and the U.S. Forest Service were working to clear pockets of unburnt fuel and snags — dead, standing trees without leaves or needles.
-An interactive map of forest fires in the state operated by the Tennessee Division of Forestry incorrectly listed the fire as 100% overnight, but was updated to show it as 40% contained as of 11:12 a.m.
+Heaton said earlier Monday that crews from the state Division of Forestry and the U.S. Forest Service were working to clear pockets of unburnt fuel and snags — dead, standing trees without leaves or needles.
+An interactive map of forest fires in the state operated by the Division of Forestry incorrectly listed the fire as 100% contained overnight, but was updated to show it as 40% contained as of 11:12 a.m.
 Monday.

 “We’re just working those areas, making sure that we have a good solid containment line around the fire, and right now we have a dozer line and hand line in place, we’re not at 100% containment,” said Heaton said Monday morning.